 Our governance model is predicated on the oversight of members ultimately determining the most appropriate composition of the Board in response to clearly articulated competency requirements.
-This involves the direct member-election model of the Nominations Committee of the Board of Directors.
-This ensures that members ultimately appoint the vast majority of Directors which also preserves a member-led governance model.
+An elected representative of members (Chair of the Council of Divisional Presidents) is involved in the appointment of the majority of Board Directors through the Nominations Committee.
 Applications to the Board are encouraged from the broad membership set against the requirements articulated by the Nominations Committee.
 This enables direct member engagement with the Board nominations process.

 The Nominations Committee comprises the Chair of the Board (or Nominee), Chair of the Council of Divisional Presidents and an Independent External member.
-The Nominations Committee appoints Board members.
+The Nominations Committee appoints members to the Board and Divisional Advisory Committees.